FIAF/fiaf-cataloguing-manual/markdown/0246-d.17_other_relationships_for_works_variants_ma/en.md

-# D.17 Other Relationships for Works, Variants, Manifestations, Items {#manual-D.17}
+# D.17 Other Relationships for Works, Variants, Manifestations, Items<a name="manual-D.17"/>

 # D.17.1 Work/Variant Other Relationship Types